LEADING OFF: 41-year-old Hill faces 40-year-old Wainwright

 Toronto rolls into a home series against AL East-leading Tampa Bay after scoring 22 runs Sunday and 44 runs over three games during a weekend set against the last-place Orioles.

-Lourdes Gurriel Jr. and Teoscar Hernández each hit a grand slam and Vladimir Guerrero Jr. slugged his 44th homer in a 22-6 win Sunday as the club finished two runs shy of a franchise record set in 1978.
+Lourdes Gurriel Jr. and Teoscar Hernandez each hit a grand slam and Vladimir Guerrero Jr. slugged his 44th homer in a 22-7 win Sunday as the club finished two runs shy of a franchise record set in 1978.
 Guerrero’s drive tied him with the Angels’ Shohei Ohtani for the major league lead.

 ”The last three days, I’ve been in the game for 35 years, and I’ve never seen anything like that,” Blue Jays manager Charlie Montoyo said.